Northern Silk Road: Route

 The route started at Chang'an, the capital of the Western Han and Tang dynasty, which was moved further east to Luoyang during the Eastern Han dynasty.

-The route travels northwest through the Chinese province of Gansu from Shaanxi Province, and splits into three further routes, two of them following the mountain ranges to the north and south of the Taklimakan Desert to rejoin at Kashgar; and the other going north of the Tian Shan mountains through Turpan, Talgar and Almaty (in what is now southeast Kazakhstan).
+The route travels northwest through the Chinese province of Gansu from Shaanxi Province, and splits into three further routes, two of them following the mountain ranges to the north and south of the Taklamakan Desert to rejoin at Kashgar; and the other going north of the Tian Shan mountains through Turpan, Talgar and Almaty (in what is now southeast Kazakhstan).

-The routes split west of Kashgar with one branch heading down the Alay Valley towards Termez and Balkh, while the other traveled through Kokand in the Fergana Valley, and then west across the Karakum Desert towards Merv, joining the southern route briefly.
+The routes split west of Kashgar with one branch heading down Erkeshtam and the Alay Valley towards Termez and Balkh, while the other traveled via the Torugart Pass to Kokand in the Fergana Valley, and then west across the Karakum Desert towards Merv, joining the southern route briefly.

 One of the branch routes turned northwest to the north of the Aral and Caspian seas and then on to the Black Sea.

+The Silk Road, centered on trade, was a significant factor in the development of the civilization of China.

 Culture exchange

 Religion

-The Silk Road served not just as a means of trading goods, but also as an environment for cultural exchange.
-The Silk Road directed the flow of cultures, religions, and ideas, creating a rich tapestry of variety throughout Eurasia.
-Buddhism, Christianity, Islam, and other religions thrived and expanded along these ancient trade routes, leaving lasting legacy in massive monuments such as China's Mogao Caves, Xi'an's Nestorian Stele, and Iraq's great mosque of Samarra.
-The civilizations and people that lived along the Silk Roads evolved and advanced as they traded and shared ideas, They learned and adapted from one another, promoting further breakthroughs in the fields of religion, language, and science.
+The Silk Road served not just as a means of trading goods, but also as an environment for cultural exchange In central the Silk Road directed the flow of cultures, religions, and ideas, creating a rich tapestry of variety throughout Eurasia.
+Buddhism, Christianity, Islam, and other religions thrived and expanded along these ancient trade routes, leaving a lasting legacy in massive monuments such as China's Mogao Caves, Xi'an's Nestorian Stele, and Iraq's Great Mosque of Samarra.
+The civilizations and people that lived along the Silk Roads evolved and advanced as they traded and shared ideas.
+They learned and adapted from one another, promoting further breakthroughs in the fields of religion, language, and science.